UniversalViewer/universalviewer/README.md

 ## Feedback

-Read below how to engage with UV [community](COMMUNITY_TEAM.md):
+Read below how to engage with the UV [community](COMMUNITY_TEAM.md):
 - Join the discussion on [Slack](http://universalviewer.io/#contact).
 - Ask a question, request a new feature and file a bug with [GitHub issues](https://github.com/universalviewer/universalviewer/issues/new).
 - Star the repository to show your support ⭐

 ## Sponsors

-Support us with a monthly donation and help us continue our activities. [[Become a backer](https://opencollective.com/universalviewer#backer)]
+[[Become a backer](https://opencollective.com/universalviewer#backer)] and support us with a monthly donation and help us continue our activities.

 <a href="https://opencollective.com/universalviewer/backer/0/website" target="_blank"><img src="https://opencollective.com/universalviewer/backer/0/avatar.svg"></a>
 <a href="https://opencollective.com/universalviewer/backer/1/website" target="_blank"><img src="https://opencollective.com/universalviewer/backer/1/avatar.svg"></a>